Henri Termeer: Genzyme

+In 1983, Termeer joined Genzyme, a two-year-old start-up biotechnology company located in Cambridge, Massachusetts.
+At that time, he described the company as "just three professors from MIT and myself and some venture capitalists."
+According to the Boston Globe staff writer Robert Weisman, "in the formative years of biotechnology, Genzyme was the industry's Apple, blazing a pathway for creating protein-based treatments for rare diseases".

-In 1985 he was appointed as their CEO.
-By 1988 he was chairman of Genzyme.
+In 1985 he was appointed as Genzyme's CEO, and by 1988 he was chairman.
 During those years he held positions at Genzyme in Genzyme Tissue Repair, Strategic Planning & Capital Allocation Committee and Member of Risk Oversight Committee, Genzyme Oncology.

-When Genzyme needed a manufacturing facility, Termeer deliberately chose to remain in Massachusetts and use local contractors instead of using the pharmaceuticals cluster in the New Jersey and Philadelphia areas and their more specialized engineering firms.
-"Massachusetts is home to a vibrant biotechnology cluster, which draws on the region's strong universities, medical centers, and venture capital firms."

-Harvard Business School professor, Michael E. Porter, a leading authority on competitive strategy and the competitiveness taught courses to newly appointed CEOs of very large corporations.
-Porter described Termeer's strategy as a cluster, the new economics of competition with all members benefiting from "a strong base of supporting functions and institutions."
-Under Termeer's leadership, Genzyme built a "critical mass" for its "cluster," in Massachusetts, a group of institutions that achieved unusual competitive success in the life sciences industry or biotechnology.
+When Genzyme needed a manufacturing facility, Termeer chose to remain in Massachusetts and use local contractors instead of joining the pharmaceuticals cluster in the New Jersey and Philadelphia areas.
+Harvard Business School professor Michael E. Porter described Termeer's strategy as a cluster, the new economics of competition with all members benefiting from "a strong base of supporting functions and institutions."
+Under Termeer's leadership, Genzyme built a "critical mass" for its cluster in Massachusetts, a group of institutions that achieved unusual competitive success in the life sciences industry or biotechnology.

-Specialty pharmacy

-In 2005 Genzyme chose the specialty pharmacy division of PharmaCare, one of the largest pharmaceutical benefit management companies, as national network provider for Thyrogen, Genzyme's specialty drug.
+In 2005 Genzyme chose the specialty pharmacy division of PharmaCare, one of the largest pharmaceutical benefit management companies, as the national network provider for Thyrogen, Genzyme's specialty drug.